 - combining data sets in various ways, with careful attention to astrometry, PSF matching, and other issues;

 - source detection and photometry using different choices or algorithms than those used in the pipeline;

 - measuring lines and continuum in spectral data;

 - fitting models to data or otherwise testing hypotheses.

 A typical workflow involves highly interactive exploratory analysis on small portions of the data, followed by the development of custom scripts to automate the analysis on larger data sets.

 The recommended way to install stable versions of the JWST data analysis tools is to use AstroConda.

-There are development versions of many of the tools linked in the Repository column in the table below, which links to the open-source development locations on Github.
-We welcome contributions to the development via bug reports (most effectively filed as github issues, but the JWST help desk is fine as well), or contributions of code through github pull requests.
+There are development versions of many of the tools linked in the "Repository" column in Table 1 that link to the open-source development locations on Github.
+Contributions to these developments are welcomed via bug reports (most effectively filed as github issues, but the JWST help desk is fine as well), or by code contributions through github pull requests.
 Use of the development versions of the code straight from github comes with the following caveats: at any given time, the code may not actually run or return correct results, and the documentation may be inconsistent with the code.
-If you are not interested in contributing to the development, please use the versions in AstroConda.
+Users who are not interested in contributing to the development software should use the versions in AstroConda.

-The table below provides links to further information about the tools.
-User-training workshops are being offered to help familiarize new users.
+Table 1 provides links to further information about the tools.
+User training workshops are being offered to help new users familiarize themselves with these tools.